On 30th June, 1955, the Chesebrough Manufacturing Company, Consolidated and the Pond’s Extract Company merged to form Chesebrough-Pond’s, Inc.

 Oily.
 To free your pores of blemish-causing oil and cut down on shine.
 First remove stubborn eye makeup with gentle Pond’s Cold Cream.
 Cleanse the rest of your face with Pond’s Oily Skin Treatment and rinse with warm water.
 Then smooth in more Oily Skin Treatment overnight and under makeup.
 The Pond’s Oily Skin Basics.
 Your skin will look fresh as a daisy.

-Paris was still the fashion capital of the world, a status reinforced by the introduction of Dior’s ‘New Look’ in 1947, so the company introduced the new Angel Face fashion shades with promotions in 1959 and 1960 with prizes of free trips to Paris.
+Paris was still the fashion capital of the world, a status reinforced in 1947 by the introduction of Dior’s ‘New Look’, so the company introduced the new Angel Face fashion shades with promotions in 1959 and 1960 with prizes of free trips to Paris.

-Angel Touch Liquid Make-up – a liquid foundation sold in a squeeze bottle that enabled it to be dispensed one drop at a time – had been introduced in 1957 in six ‘Love-light’ shades along with Angel Touch Powders.
-By 1960, the Angel Touch shade range had been increased to nine to match those offered in the Angel Face Compact Powders with a no-colour ‘Luminous Angel’ Angel Touch face powder added to the range in 1961.
+Angel Touch Liquid Make-up – a liquid foundation that could be dispensed one drop at a time from a squeeze bottle – had been introduced in 1957 in six ‘Love-light’ shades (Natural, Blushing, Tawny, Ivory, Golden, and Tan) along with Angel Touch Powders (Shades: Natural, Peach, Rose Brunette, Pink Rachel, Rachel, Brunette, Golden Rachel and Deep Tan).
+By 1960, the Angel Touch shade range had been increased to nine to match those offered in Angel Face Compact Powders with a no-colour ‘Luminous Angel’ Angel Touch face powder added to the range in 1961.

 In 1962, Chesebrough-Pond’s combined all of its Pond’s make-up lines – foundations, powders, lipsticks and rouge – under the Angel Face trademark which meant the end for Angel Touch.
 This made a lot of sense as women were using both Angel Face and Angel Touch interchangeably, for example, starting out with Angel Touch Liquid Make-up in the morning and then touching up with Angel Face Compressed Powder during the day.